m1ra-k/CURSEANDCURE/README.md

 --> There's a dancing NPC.
 She's recurring in a few places too.
 Try finding her in both!

+--> There's a running NPC too!
+It was a big headache in terms of collision though... but he has funny dialogue if you listen to his mom by the well beforehand.

 ## References
 The overworld character sprites heavily reference the video game *OMORI*'s.